 A mountaineering fanatic, Edward Whymper, made numerous unsuccessful attempts to scale the Matterhorn.
 Before he succeeded, he tried coming from both sides – Italy and Switzerland.
 Matterhorn was the last Swiss peak of 4,000 meters to be conquered by a man at that time.

 The British expedition led by Edward Whymper climbed it in 1865, 79 years after Mont Blanc.
-It was the last Swiss peak of 4,000 metres to be conquered at that time.
+It was the last Swiss peak of 4,000 meters to be conquered at that time.
 But as often happens, success and misfortune were intertwined.

 Eventually, he got there, approaching from Hörnli hut.
 Unfortunately, part of his team fell to their deaths shortly after he achieved this.
 While the party was descending from the peak, a rope parted.
 Four of the seven people fell to their deaths.